vacp2p/vac.dev/_posts/2020-09-25-waku-v2-update.md

 ## Specs

 After some back and forth on how to best structure things, we ended up breaking down the specs into a few pieces.
-While Waku v2 is best though of as a cohesive whole in terms of its capabilities, it is made up of several protocols.
+While Waku v2 is best thought of as a cohesive whole in terms of its capabilities, it is made up of several protocols.
 Here's a list of the current specs and their status:

 - [Main spec](https://specs.vac.dev/specs/waku/v2/waku-v2.html) (draft)
 - [Relay protocol spec](https://specs.vac.dev/specs/waku/v2/waku-relay.html) (draft)